JoinCODED/EP-Dart/05_loops/02_for_loops.md

 }
 ```

-We write the initialization,condition and increament code all in one line, so when to use a `while` loop and when to use a `for` loop? it's up to you, pick whatever you like.
+We write the initialization, condition and increament code all in one line, so when to use a `while` loop and when to use a `for` loop? it's up to you, pick whatever you like.